 Flexibility

-NoSQL databases offer greater flexibility than SQL databases because they allow for the storage of different types of data in one place.
-This makes them ideal for applications that require more complex data structures.
-Additionally, NoSQL databases are designed to scale quickly and easily, making them suitable for large-scale projects.
+NoSQL databases offer greater flexibility by allowing different types of data to be stored in one place.
+This makes them ideal for applications that require complex data structures.
+They are also designed for rapid scaling, making them suitable for large-scale projects.

 Performance